-A final plat shall neither be approved by the City Council nor accepted for filing until the improvements required by these land development regulations have been constructed in a satisfactory manner or, in lieu of such construction, the posting of a surety device.
-Such surety, in the form of a surety bond, performance bond, escrow agreement, or other collateral (the form of which to be approved the attorney for the City) shall be filed with the City Council.
+A final plat shall neither be approved by the Board of County Commissioners nor accepted for filing until the improvements required by these land development regulations have been constructed in a satisfactory manner or, in lieu of such construction, the posting of a surety device.
+Such surety, in the form of a surety bond, performance bond, escrow agreement, or other collateral (the form of which to be approved the attorney for the County) shall be filed with the Board of County Commissioners.
 Such surety shall:

-- 5.39.1 Cover at least one hundred and ten (110) percent of the estimated cost of all required improvements such as streets, drainage, fill, and other public improvements with estimated costs provided by the subdivider's engineer.
+- 5.39.1 Cover at least one hundred and ten percent (110%) of the estimated cost of all required improvements such as streets, drainage, fill, and other public improvements with estimated costs provided by the subdivider's engineer.
 A certificate of the estimated cost shall appear on the final plat (see Appendix A).
-This certificate shall be properly signed before the final plat is submitted to the City Council.
+This certificate shall be properly signed before the final plat is submitted to the Board of County Commissioners.
 This estimated cost shall represent the total estimated cost of installing all required improvements.
-Such estimate shall be prepared by a registered engineer.
-As an alternative to the above, bids of two (2) licensed contractors or a copy of all executed contracts for the installation of the above mentioned improvements may be submitted. - 5.39.2 Be conditioned upon the faithful performance by the subdivider of all work required to complete all improvements and installations for the subdivision or unit division thereof, in compliance with these land development regulations and within a specified time as determined between the subdivider and the City Council. - 5.39.3 Be payable to, and for the indemnification of, the City Council.
+Such estimate shall be prepared by a Florida registered engineer.
+As an alternative to the above, bids of two (2) licensed contractors or a copy of all executed contracts for the installation of the above mentioned improvements may be submitted. - 5.39.2 Be conditioned upon the faithful performance by the subdivider of all work required to complete all improvements and installations for the subdivision or unit division thereof, in compliance with these land development regulations and within a specified time as determined between the subdivider and the Board of County Commissioners. - 5.39.3 Be payable to, and for the indemnification of, the Board of County Commissioners.

-SECTION 5.40 OTHER DOCUMENTS REQUIRED ON THE FINAL PLAT
+SECTION 5.40 OTHER DOCUMENT REQUIRED ON THE FINAL PLAT

-5.40.1 Dedication

-A dedication to the public by the owners of the land involved of all streets, drainage easements, and other rights-of-way however designated and shown on the plat for perpetual use for public purposes, including vehicular access rights where required.
-If the property is encumbered by a mortgage, the owner of the mortgage shall join in the dedication or in some other manner subordinate the mortgage's interest to the dedication of public right-of-way.
+5.40.1 Dedication.
+A dedication to the public by the owners of the land involved of all streets, drainage easements and other rights-of-way however designated and shown on the plat for perpetual use for public purposes, including vehicular access rights where required.
+If the property is encumbered by a mortgage, the owner of the mortgage shall join in the dedication or in some other manner subordinate the mortgagee's interest to the dedication of public right-of-way.